-- conduct interviews with an open mind and be prepared to persist in the questioning - keep notes of interviews or arrange for an independent note taker to record minutes of the meeting - ensure that any papers produced during the investigation are kept securely pending any appeal - be mindful of the timescales to respond - prepare a comprehensive report for the headteacher or complaints committee that sets out the facts, identifies solutions and recommends courses of action to resolve problems.
+- conduct interviews with an open mind and be prepared to persist in the questioning - keep notes of interviews or arrange for an independent note taker to record minutes of the meeting - ensure that any papers produced during the investigation are kept securely pending any appeal - · be mindful of the timescales to respond - prepare a comprehensive report for the head teacher or complaints committee that sets out the facts, identifies solutions and recommends courses of action to resolve problems. - The head teacher or complaints committee will then determine whether to uphold or dismiss the complaint and communicate that decision to the complainant, providing the appropriate escalation details.

-The headteacher or complaints committee will then determine whether to uphold or dismiss the complaint and communicate that decision to the complainant, providing the appropriate escalation details.
+Complaints Co-ordinator

-Complaints Co-ordinator (this could be the headteacher / designated complaints Academy Councillor (or other staff member providing administrative support)
+(this could be the head teacher or CEO / designated complaints governor or trustee or other staff member providing administrative support)